Friday, December 17, 2021

 its fires and flares

-casting flickering shadows
+cast flickering shadows

-its furnaces glowing dull red
+its furnaces glow dull red

 around the base of its brooding bulk